openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-hiappevent.md

 **Error Description**

-When calling the addWatcher interface for event subscription, the system ignores this subscription because an invalid filtering event domain was passed.
+When calling the addWatcher interface for event subscription, the system will ignore this subscription because an invalid filtering event domain was passed.

 **Possible Causes**

 The passed filtering event domain name does not comply with the following rules:
-- The event domain name contains only digits, lowercase letters, and underscore characters.
+- The event domain name only contains digits, lowercase letters, and underscore characters.
 - The event domain name starts with a lowercase letter and does not end with an underscore.
-- The event domain name is non-empty and does not exceed 32 characters in length.
+- The event domain name is not empty and its length does not exceed 32 characters.

-**Resolution Steps**
+**Solution**

 Pass a valid filtering event domain name.